Hayden-Cao/Bash-Scripts-on-Docker/README.md

 ```bash
 nano setup_sim.sh
 ```
-You should see the screen below
+You should see the screen below.
+This is our script.
 ![image](https://github.com/user-attachments/assets/ef472736-369e-4644-81ab-503b4452fe64)

-Change <your_user> into the name of the user on your PC and paste into the script
+Change <your_user> into the name of the user on your PC and paste into the script.
+There are 3 <your_user> that need to be replaced
 ```bash
 #!/bin/bash
 . ~/rocker_venv/bin/activate